apcamargo/WillItCode/README.md

 ## Overview

 WillItCode is tool to classify RNA sequences into protein-coding (mRNA) or non-coding (lncRNA).
-It computes a several features that describe sequence composition and similarity to protein domains and uses them to classify the transcripts using gradient boosted trees ([XGBoost](https://xgboost.readthedocs.io/)).
+It computes a variety of sequence-derived features and searches for protein domains in the transcript sequence.
+This data is then used to classify RNA sequences using gradient boosted trees ([XGBoost](https://xgboost.readthedocs.io/)).

 ## Preparing the work environment